Academy of Sciences of the Islamic Republic of Iran: Members

 The Academy has three types of members including Fellows, Associates and Honorary members.
 All members are elected by secret ballot and need the majority of votes.
-In 1990, the Supreme Cultural Revolution Council selected the first fifteen fellows of the Academy.
+In 1990, the Supreme Council of Cultural Revolution selected the first fifteen fellows of the Academy.
 There are requirements for any of these membership types, for example fellow members have to be full professors with outstanding publications and Iranian citizenship.